It’s almost as important to know how to cook ribs as it is to know how to keep ribs warm.

 5. Place the ribs on a heat-proof plate

 Wrap the cooled ribs in aluminum foil and put them on a heatproof plate.
-Next, wrap the ribs in a towel or two to keep them warm.
+Next, wrap the ribs in a towel to keep them warm.

 6. Place them on a preheated grill

-Another method for keeping ribs warm is to place them on a preheated part of the grill, cover it, and leave them for 10 minutes.
+Another method to keep ribs warm is to place them on a preheated part of the grill, cover it, and leave it for 10 minutes.